 Google discontinued unlimited free storage, but photos backed up before June 1, 2021, are not counted toward general storage.
 There is another limitation, though.
 To get unlimited storage with Google Photos, you had to agree to upload compressed pictures and videos.
 Thankfully, you could still save your library at a reasonably high quality.
 It’s no longer an option, and you have to consider purchasing a plan if you want to use Google Photos as a backup alternative.

 Google Photos storage limits for original photos and videos

-Of course, compressing your pics and videos isn’t your only option with Google Photos.
-You can opt to save them at full quality, but they will count towards your Google One storage quota.
+Now, all of the photos backed up at original quality since June 1, 2021, will count towards your Google One storage quota.
 At the time of writing, Google One’s storage plans are:

 - 15 GB for free

 - 100 GB for $1.99/month